wipfli/about-text-rendering-in-maplibre/README.md

 ### Rasterization

 To display the fully positioned glyphs on a screen, the vector glyph geometries have to be rasterized.
-Since the glyphs are stored in a vector format, they can be arbitrarily resized, rotated, and tilted before the rasterization and the texts appears sharp at any scale.
+Since the glyphs are stored in a vector format, they can be arbitrarily resized, rotated, and tilted before the rasterization and the text appears sharp at any scale.

 Anti-aliasing is a technique used during rasterization to account for the finite size of pixels on a screen.
 For black text on a white background, the pixels which are partly inside and partly outside the glyph get a gray color.